 2. Plan functionality & features

-After defining the objectives, the second important thing comes into play – is planning your app’s functionality and features.
+After defining the objectives, the second important thing that comes into play – in planning your app’s functionality and features.

 - Identify top functionalities and features that you want to include

 This is one of the creative steps of app building where you’ll have to write down all the functionalities you want to add and features needed to achieve the solutions and get the expected results.

 How about integrating features like ML, AI, Real-time tracking, Payment Gateway integration, Face detection?
 If it solves the problem of your users easily, try integrating these features into your application.

 - Are there any irrelevant features in the list?